1985 South African Grand Prix: Report

+During qualifying, the Brabham BMWs reached 332 km/h on the 1.65 km (1.0 mi) long front straight, just 3 km/h shy of their season's best at Paul Ricard in France some 3 months earlier.

 The South African Grand Prix would only return in 1992, after apartheid ended, in a new configuration of the Kyalami circuit.
 Mansell would also win the 1992 race driving a Williams, albeit with a naturally-aspirated Renault engine.

 Classification

 Qualifying

 Pole position went to Nigel Mansell, averaging 236.898 km/h (147.201 mph).